TeamReactron/friendly-pancake/instructions.md

 ### List the third-party libraries needed to execute your code and how do we install them (For ex.
 MySQL/neo4j connector for Python)

-They are under requirments.txt.
+For front end, they are under requirments.txt.
-under front-end folder run $ pip install -r requirements.txt
-run npm install
+under front-end folder run $ pip install -r requirements.txt  and $ npm install For back end, we used Mongoose, express, bodyParser, and they are listed in package.json under server folder, run $ npm install

 For machine learning part, we used sklearn to train model; we used pandas and numpy for data framewokr; we used folium to build interactive heatmap; we also used flask to run a web session for machine learning code.